 Students must be admitted to Teacher Education in order to enroll in professional education course work.
-The requirements for admission into Teacher Education are:
+To be admitted into Teacher Education, students must have:

-- 1. have a major leading to teacher certification. - 2. have earned at least 30 semester hours. - 3. have achieved at least an overall 2.5 GPA for all majors except Communication Disorders, which requires a 3.0 GPA and Art Education, which requires a 2.75 GPA. - have passed both parts of the Regents' Testing Program (or exemption-SAT or ACT). - 5. have passed GACE Basic Skills Assessment (or exemption-SAT, ACT, GRE, or CLAST).
-Exemption scores are available on the College of Education website. - 6. successful completion of appropriate "2999" course. - 7. have completed a criminal background check. - 8. have professional liability insurance.
+- 1. a major leading to teacher certification. - 2. earned at least 30 semester hours. - 3. achieved at least an overall 2.5 GPA for all majors except communication disorders, which requires a 3.0 GPA; and art education, early childhood education, and special education-early childhood special education general curriculum, which require a 2.75 GPA. - 4. earned a grade of "C" or higher in ENGL 1101 and ENGL 1102; credit by exam assumes a grade of "C" or higher. - 5. passed Gace Basic Skills Assessment or exempted it (SAT, ACT, GRE, or CLAST exemption scores are available on the College of Education and Human Services website). - 6. successfully completed appropriate "2999" course. - 7. completed a criminal background check. - 8. professional liability insurance.

-Each teacher education program has a "2999" course (ACED 2999, ARED 2999, CSD 2999, ECED 2999, FLED 2999, KSPE 2999, MGED 2999, MUE 2999, SEED 2999, and SPEC 2999).
+Each teacher education program has a "2999" course (ACED 2999, ARED 2999, CSD 2999, ECED 2999, ECED 2999, FLED 2999, KSPE 2999, MGED 2999, MUE 2999, SEED 2999, and SPEC 2999).
 The title of this course is "Entry to the Education Profession."
 The "2999" course is required of all teacher education majors as well as certification students; the course is a prerequisite to the professional education course work in all teacher education programs.
 Students should enroll in the appropriate "2999" course the semester following the successful completion of 30 hours.
 Students should continue to enroll in the appropriate "2999" course each semester until an "S" grade is achieved.

-CHECK-POINT COURSES & RETENTION IN PROFESSIONAL PROGRAMS
+CHECK-POINT COURSES AND RETENTION IN PROFESSIONAL PROGRAMS

 Education majors are required to earn minimum grades of "C" in all professional education courses, in all courses in Area F of the Core Curriculum, and in those courses required in the major.
-Student progress will be monitored through (a) GPA, (b) observations, (c) faculty and public school teachers' documented concerns, and (d) demonstration of appropriate dispositions.
+Student progress will be monitored through (a) GPA, (b) observations, (c) faculty's and public school teachers' documented concerns, and (d) demonstration of appropriate dispositions.
 As a means of monitoring these retention requirements, each teacher education program has a check-point course.
-The status of students enrolled in these courses is monitored by the faculty members in the Dean's Office in the College of Education to ensure that all requirements for admission to teacher education have been maintained.
+The status of students enrolled in these courses is monitored by the Dewar College of Education and Human Services Advising Center to ensure that all requirements for admission to teacher education have been maintained.
 Students who do not maintain these retention requirements will be prevented from continuing in professional education course work.
-The check-point courses for the teacher education programs are: Art Education, ARED 3010; Business Education, ACED 4400; Early Childhood, READ 3500; Foreign Language Education, FLED 4500; Middle Grades Education, MGED 3990; Music Education, MUSC 3650; Health and Physical Education, KSPE 4710; Special Education, READ 3500; Deaf Education and Early Childhood Special Education General Curriculum, CSD 3080 (Communication Disorders-undergraduate) and CSD 5120 (Communication Disorders-graduate).
+The check-point courses for the teacher education programs are identified in the course descriptions within each program.

-The educational progress of all students is a major concern for the College of Education faculty.
-Students who achieve at high levels are awarded commendations by the department of their major and the Scholarship and Honors Committee of the College of Education.
+The educational progress of all students is a major concern for the College of Education and Human Services faculty.
+Students who achieve at high levels are awarded commendations by the department of their major and the Scholarship and Honors Committee of the College of Education and Human Services.
 Students who experience difficulty may receive a concern form and a plan of action to correct the concern.
-The College of Education provides many opportunities for students to ensure a successful academic career.
+The College of Education and Human Services provides many opportunities for students to ensure a successful academic career.